OthoDeng/paper_fluctuation/manuscript.typ

 We investigated the relationship between sea surface temperature (SST) and total column water vapor (TCWV), as well as the combined effect of TCWV and vertical wind speed on precipitation (TP).
 The regression analysis yields a slope of 0.0645 $K^(-1)$ for the SST-TCWV relationship, which is highly consistent with the theoretical Clausius-Clapeyron scaling ($\~ 0.07 K^(-1)$)@held2006robust, and a high $R^2$ of 0.95, indicating that SST almost entirely controls TCWV via thermodynamic processes .

-For the TP-TCWV-w relationship, the regression explains approximately 43% of the precipitation variance ($R^2$ = 0.43), with TCWV exerting a strong and significant positive effect, while the vertical wind speed shows a significant negative coefficient, possibly due to data conventions or regional circulation effects.
+For the TP-TCWV-w relationship, the regression explains approximately 43% of the precipitation variance ($R^2$ = 0.43)(See @fig:ols-regression), with TCWV exerting a strong and significant positive effect, while the vertical wind speed shows a significant negative coefficient, possibly due to data conventions or regional circulation effects.

 Notably, when restricting the analysis to the lowest 59% of years in terms of precipitation (i.e., excluding extreme wet years), the observed-versus-predicted scatter of TCWV versus TP exhibits an even tighter alignment, suggesting that precipitation in 'normal' years is more tightly governed by thermodynamic and dynamic controls, whereas extreme precipitation events may be driven by additional processes.